Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to score more than 37.5 points in five of seven games this season.
+- Air Force and its opponents have combined to score more than 37 points in five of seven games this season.

-- The combined points per game average of the two teams, 63.9, is 26.4 points more than Saturday's over/under.
+- The two teams combine to average 63.9 points per game, 26.9 more than the total in this contest.

-- These two squads surrender a combined 44.5 points per game, 7.0 more than this contest's over/under.
+- The 44.5 points per game these two squads have allowed their opponents to score this season are 7.5 more than the 37 total in this contest.

-- The Falcons and their opponents have scored an average of 47.3 points per game in 2021, 9.8 more than Saturday's total.
+- Falcons games this season feature an average total of 47.3 points, a number 10.3 points higher than Saturday's over/under.

 Air Force Stats and Trends

-- The Falcons have been favored by 2.5 points or more six times this season and are 4-2 ATS in those games.
+- The Falcons have an against the spread record of 4-2 in their six games when favored by 2.5 points or more so far this season.

-- Air Force's games this year have hit the over on two of seven set point totals (28.6%).

-- Air Force is 2-1 against the spread and 3-1 overall this season when the team scores more than 27.7 points.
+- Air Force is 2-1 against the spread and 3-1 overall this season when the team notches more than 27.7 points.

-- In games that Air Force piles up over 332.6 yards, the team is 3-1 against the spread and 4-1 overall.
+- When Air Force totals more than 332.6 yards, the team is 3-1 against the spread and 4-1 overall.

-- The Falcons have six turnovers this season, equal to the number of takeaways for the Black Knights.
+- This year, the Falcons have turned the ball over six times, while the Black Knights have forced six.

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.